 Industry

-There are nine (9) major Industrial units of cotton ginning and pressing, cotton textiles, a cement factory and vegetable oil factory.
+There are nine (9) major Industrial units of cotton ginning and pressing, cotton textiles, a cosmetic factory and vegetable oil factory.
 Rahim Yar Khan is well known for lacquered articles such as wooden/electric lamps, mirror frames, pottery, furniture and several other articles of decoration.
-There are fertilizers and sugar factories at 3 km from the DGS.
+There are fertilizers and sugar factories at 5 km from the DGS.

 Transportation and Tourism